 At LegalWills.ca we allow you to prepare your own Will.
 This occasionally creates confusion because people think that the end result is a handwritten Will.
-This further confuses people because they have read that some Provinces (notably BC) do not accept a holographic Will as a legal document.
-But there are a number of errors with this sequence of statements, so with this article we will explain exactly what a holographic Will is, how it differs from a handwritten Will, and why preparing your Will yourself doesn’t necessarily result in either a handwritten or a holographic Will.
+This further confuses people because they have read that some provinces (notably BC) do not accept a holographic Will as a legal document.
+But there are a number of errors with this sequence of statements.
+With this article we will explain exactly what a holographic Will is, how it differs from a handwritten Will, and why preparing your Will yourself doesn’t necessarily result in either a handwritten or a holographic Will.

 What are the legal requirements to prepare a Will?

 The legal requirements for a Will are actually not very stringent.
 The Will must be written on a piece of paper, and signed.
 Most Wills must also have the signature of two witnesses (more about that later).
 British Columbia is currently the only province that allows a Will to be stored electronically – this means that it doesn’t have to be on a piece of paper.
 Every other province and territory requires the document to exist physically.

 Of course, there is nothing in the law that says that is must be on paper.
 Famously, a Saskatchewan farmer scratched his Will on the fender of his tractor, and this was accepted as a legal Will.
 However, this does make the submission to probate more challenging.

 So although your Will can be written on the back of a napkin, this wouldn’t be a very good Will.
 A Last Will and Testament written using the service at LegalWills.ca is usually about 5 to 6 pages long and includes a number of very important clauses including Trusts for minor beneficiaries, powers to the Executor, alternate distribution plans, and many things that you may not consider if you were preparing a Will starting with a blank sheet of paper.